 No matter where you arrive, it’s straightforward to get from any of these airports to the city center.
 Buses and taxis are readily available and very affordable.
 Don’t feel like planning a thing?
 Grab a private transfer here:

 5. Know how to get around efficiently

-Vietnam is a great destination for budget travelers, so it’s not surprising that it’s a mecca for backpackers.
+Vietnam is one of the cheapest countries to visit in Asia and getting around is super easy and affordable.
+As a result, it’s a great destination for budget travelers and backpackers.
 With everything from trains to buses, Vietnam has a vast and efficient transport network that can literally connect you to all its corners.

 6. Opt to use Grab Taxi

 Most cities in Vietnam are surprisingly walkable, but it’s always good to know you have other options when you are too tired to walk.
 (By the way, looking for cute and comfy travel sneakers?
 Check out my guide on travel sneakers for women).